takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.00.00 <br>
+    ・ New feature "Creative Course Search Tool" (Beta) has been added. <br>
+    It will automatically update when you put in a course and search or play a show in a custom match (private lobby). <br>
+    ・ When playing a round in a custom match (private lobby) with a code, the round information is now displayed earlier. <br>
+    ・ Fixed a problem in which the number of people who could clear the game in the upper right corner displayed before the start would be blank when there was an error in the API process used when playing a creative round. <br>
+    ・ The detailed settings for the external display can be changed.
+Unnecessary items can be selected individually by turning them off. <br>
+    ・ It is now possible to change the foremost view for all displays in the tool. <br>
+    ・ SquadListにて、順位がつくチーム戦でゴールした順番にランキングが表示されるようにしました。 <br>
+    ・ Fixed a problem in the point acquisition round where the server display would appear before the round started. <br>
+    ・ Regarding the countdown to screen transition timeout, the flag indicating that the transition was completed was incorrectly positioned. <br>
+    ・ Adjusted the display of the external display timer. <br>
+    ・ The number of times remaining for OverTime is now also displayed externally. <br>
+    ・ The program has been optimized to improve stability. <br>
+    ・ Introduced YouTube API for distributors to support the time from the start of distribution and external file output accordingly.
+(For specific YouTubers) <br>
+    ・ In the Squad race and survival rounds, the number of players who do not appear in the game is sometimes shifted from being counted to not being counted in the game to being counted in the log on the results screen after the round is over. <br>
+    ・ Fixed a problem where a condition in the program that monitors whether a player has cleared or dropped out was caught in a completely different place, causing the value of the number of players to be off. <br>
+    ・Fixed a problem in which PlayerList and SquadList were not updated when the number of players changed before the start of a round in some stages. <br>
+    ・ Fixed a problem in SquadList's "Fall Mountain" and "Lost Temple" where everyone's remaining number of players was reduced to zero after the end of the round, so that only the player who grabbed the crown is counted in the number of survivors. <br>
+    ・ Fixed a problem in SquadList that caused all teams to appear as if they were eliminated when the last two players from different teams dropped out at the same time in the final round of a survival game. <br>
+    ・ The score difference from the border is now displayed when a clear percentage is set in the Squad survival round. <br>
+    ・ When a clear percentage is set for the SquadList race and survival rounds, teams whose theoretical scores make reversal impossible for each team will automatically be color-coded the same as eliminated, while teams whose scores are confirmed clear will be color-coded clear at that point.
+(This is a trial implementation and may be removed in a future update.) <br>
+    ・ Fixed a problem in SquadList where each team's score would move during the countdown, such as screen transitions after the end of survival. <br>
+    ・ Fixed a problem in SquadList where automatic sorting by number of players remaining was not performed until the start of the round. <br>
+    ・ Corrected a display in SquadList that appeared to show a team with a score of 0 being forcibly disqualified at the end of the round, in accordance with the current Fall Guys specifications. <br>
+    ・ The number of players treated as winners at the end of rounds in "Fall Mountain" and "Lost Temple" is now shown externally. <br>
+    ・ Fixed an issue that caused SquadList to display the presence of a mysterious party member on all teams when displaying party information. <br>
+    ・ Teams that have 0 squad members by the time the number of teams available for clearing is displayed in SquadList are now automatically deleted. <br>
+    ・ Fixed the specification that when a team leaves the show before the start of a round, the PlayerList and SquadList displays will determine that all teams have been eliminated from the show. <br>

   ○ 3.15.00 <br>
     ・ Fixed a problem that caused the "Please Wait..." to end earlier than expected when Fall Guys was started from an unstarted program. was ending earlier than expected when Fall Guys were launched from an unlaunched state. <br>